 By Brittany Smith.
 This week, much of the U.S. is experiencing dangerously cold temperatures.
 Over 120 million people were under wind chill alerts as of Monday, and the National Weather Service issued a warning to “avoid outside activities if possible.”
 In these conditions, what happens to the unhoused?
 Many churches are stepping up to provide overnight warming shelters for those experiencing homelessness in their cities.
 But not without a cost—both financially and, for some, legally.

 By Warren Cole Smith.
 MinistryWatch’s annual lists of highly paid executives (one for Christian ministries and one for colleges and universities), just published, are among our most read posts of the year.
 They also generate the most questions and comments.
 I’m going to take this “Editor’s Notebook” column to answer some of these questions, and to ask a few of my own.

 By Warren Cole Smith.
 Author and pastor Mike Breen has resigned from his role as “lead communicator” at APEX Church in Dayton, Ohio.
 The resignation comes after he confessed to an extended sexual affair with a vulnerable member of their church.

 Access to MinistryWatch content is free.
 However, we hope you will support our work with your prayers and financial gifts.
 To make a donation, click here.

-This is a list of 100 highly paid Christian ministry executives.
-The information was derived from the Form 990 prepared by the ministry itself.
+By Warren Cole Smith.
+Below is a list of 100 highly paid Christian ministry executives.
+The information was derived from the latest available Form 990 prepared by the ministry itself.
 We are not calling this list the “Highest Paid Christian Ministry Executives” because we know that many pastors and other church leaders who might make more are not on this list, because churches are not required to make their Form 990s available to the public.